funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

         r, y = '', ''

         if i < lookback:
+            # No compression for the 1st 30 values
             r = b
         else:
             p, q = -1, -1
             h = predsl[i-lookback]

+            # Get the XOR between actual binary rep and predicted binary rep
             y = ''
             for j in range(len(b)):
                 y += '1' if b[j] != h[j] else '0'

+            # Get the first index of 1 in the XOR
             for j in range(len(y)):
                 if y[j] == '1':
                     p = j
                     break

+            # Get the last index of 1 in the XOR
             for j in range(len(y)-1, -1, -1):
                 if y[j] == '1':
                     q = j